 This module explores the importance of using evidence-based interventions when working with children and youth with autism spectrum disorders (ASD).
 The module provides an overview of 11 interventions that have the strongest research evidence for their effectiveness.
 It also discusses factors to consider when choosing interventions for individual children.
 School personnel, care providers and family members will learn of additional resources that can enhance their ability to select and provide high quality interventions for children and youth with ASD.

-As individuals with ASD leave the high school setting they need to be prepared for the next stage of life experiences and becoming an adult.
+As individuals with ASD leave the high school setting, they need to be prepared for the next stage of life experiences and becoming an adult.
 Families often ask where, how and when do I start this process?
-This training module is an overview of life skill areas to address during the planning process for the transition from adolescence to becoming an adult.
-The life skill areas covered in this training are: Community Living, including self-advocacy and self-determination, Health and Safety, Education and Training, Employment and Adult Services.
+This training module is an overview of what both families and educators can do to support the process for transition from adolescence to becoming an adult and why employment is essential.

 The online autism training modules were developed by the Mid-Missouri Rapid Response Initiative, a project funded by the Missouri Department of Mental Health, Division of Developmental Disabilities.
 The online version of the modules were created through a partnership with the MU Thompson Center for Autism and Neurodevelopmental Disorders, University of Missouri Extension, and the Division of Developmental Disabilities Office of Autism Services.
 The modules are hosted on the University of Missouri Extension website.
 It is recommended that you bookmark the module once you have logged in to view it .